mateo19182/exponential/README.md

 ## About Mateo

 From A Coruña, Spain.
 I'm currently working as a ML Engineer at [Audialab](https://audialab.com), doing freelance work in the fitness sector and as a music producer.
-I'm passionate about learning niche subjects, you can read more about me in my [blog](https://blog.m19182.dev).
+You can read more about me in my [blog](https://blog.m19182.dev).

 ### Main Achievements